TIY-Austin-Front-End-Engineering/Curriculum/intro/PREWORK.md

 2. Sign in to the [assignment app](http://assignments.nutellahabit.com) using your GitHub account.
 As you complete assignments, submit them there.
 -->

+### JavaScript:
+We will spend most of our time talking about JavaScript.
+JavaScript allows us to add interactions to our web applications.

+Complete the Kahn Academy course at https://www.khanacademy.org/computing/computer-programming/programming (if you did the Codecademy course that's fine too, but I think Kahn Academy is better).

+This is not how our course will be taught ­­ but it’s great to get yourself as familiar as possible with some of the syntax of the language.

+Take a screen shot of the completion screen showing that you've completed all of the tasks.
+Email the screenshot to me with a title of "JavaScript Pre-Work"

 ### HTML/CSS:
 HTML and CSS are the foundation of all the content of a webpage or web app.
 However, we will only be spending about two weeks on HTML and CSS, so having a basic foundation before class will be very helpful.